metaladmiral/Memelok/README.md

 # Memelok
-Memelok is a social media where you can hangout with your friends and watch indian memes based on your interest.
+Memelok is a social media where you can hangout with your friends and watch indian memes based on your interest..